Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Comments and further discussions

 \subsection{Deformation as KK-products}

-Motivated by the pioneering work by Kasparov \cite{Kasparov}, Loizides-Rodsphon-Song showed in \cite{LoizidesRodsphonSong} that the K-homology class obtained by Braverman's deformation factors as a KK-product between the Dirac class and a KK-class arising from the deformation.
-It is desirable to understand our deformation using the acyclic orbital Dirac operator as a KK-product.
+Motivated by the pioneering work by Kasparov \cite{Kasparov}, Loizides-Rodsphon-Song showed in \cite{LoizidesRodsphonSong} that the K-homology class obtained by Braverman's deformation factors as a KK-product of the Dirac class and a KK-class arising from the deformation.
+It is desirable to understand our deformation using the acyclic orbital Dirac-type operator as a KK-product.